yehudacohen/alchemy/alchemy-web/docs/guides/cloudflare-durable-objects.md

 ---
-order: 3
+order: 5
 ---

-# Cloudflare Durable Objects
+# Durable Objects

 This guide explains how to create, bind and use Cloudflare Durable Objects within your Worker scripts.